Post #2058: Vienna rec center proposal. Beyond Econ 101.

 So rephrase the received wisdom on this proposal as: By being sufficiently lucky in its choice of location, Vienna can offset the innate handicap of high average costs due to inefficient scale, with high customer volumes per square foot of facility.

 To which I say, maybe.
-Maybe we’re lucky enough that simply our location offsets our cost advantage.
+Maybe we’re lucky enough that simply our location offsets our cost disadvantage.
 Moderately high population density, lot of disposable income, what’s not to like?

 But while Vienna is the highest-income community in Virginia (per news report), it’s not like we’re exactly surrounded by slums.

 The alternative to luck is skill.
-That is, a business plan for the facility that specifically acknowledges the cost handicap, and realistically shows specific actions by Vienna will do to overcome that, to avoid high levels of operating losses for this facility.
+That is, a business plan for the facility that specifically acknowledges the cost handicap, and realistically shows specific actions by Vienna that plausibly will overcome that, to avoid high levels of operating losses for this facility.

 To the contrary, on the skill side — the business plan, if you will — I’ve now stumbled across three things that suggest that little thought has been given to ways to maximize revenue in this facility.

-First is dismissing any effective capacity limits for the facility.
+The first is dismissing any notion of binding capacity limits for the proposed Vienna pool.
 The seller’s proposal explicitly – and kind of weirdly, come to think of it — makes a big deal about those not being binding.
 No problem, everybody will fit.
-But when you throw out projections of 4000 memberships — which, if they were all family memberships, would be like 12,000 people — for a building with 100 parking places and a pool with a maximum capacity of 130 people or so — eh, I’m just not seeing it.
+But when you toss around projections of 4000 memberships — which, if they were all family memberships, would be like 12,000 people — for a building with 100 parking places and a pool with a maximum capacity of 130 people or so — eh, I’m just not seeing it.

 Visit Vienna Aquatic Club on Memorial Day weekend, and you’ll likely agree with me.
 That’s a bigger pool than is proposed for the Vienna facility, with just 450 memberships.
 Note the full 100-car parking lot, and the crowded pool, realize that 4000 memberships for a smaller pool is asking a lot.

-So, to me, it still looks like the financial proposal for this Vienna pool was tacked onto the physical proposal for the building, at the last minute (which I know to be true in essence, as it was an after-the-fact add-on),, and that discrepancy between the financials and physicals of this overall presentation was never reconciled, merely papered over.
-Pay no attention to the man behind the curtain.
+So, to me, it still looks like the financial proposal for this Vienna pool was tacked onto the physical proposal for the building, at the last minute (which I know to be true in essence, as it was an after-the-fact add-on), and that the apparently discrepancy between the financials and physicals of this overall presentation was never reconciled, merely papered over.

 Surely, this facility has some finite capacity in terms of memberships that can be effectively served from a building of this size.
 Somebody needs to state what that is and why, and otherwise prove that capacity limits don’t put the kibosh on the notion that we’ve simply lucked into a very rich vein of ready pool money, by having the good sense to put a pool in Vienna, and that’s all we need to know.

-Second, “25% up-charge” needs to be, well, explained, at a minimum, as to how Vienna plans to implement charging 25% above the Fairfax annual membership rate, for (effectively) a Fairfax REC Center clone, in Fairfax’s back yard.
+Second, “25% up-charge” needs to be, well, explained, at a minimum, as to how Vienna plans to implement charging 25% above the Fairfax annual membership rate (what they prose to charge to Vienna residents, roughly, per the proposal), for (effectively) a small clone of a Fairfax REC Center, in Fairfax’s back yard.
 Because I’m not seeing it.

 If nothing else, further progress calls for an eyes-open analysis of the average cost hurdle Kelleher warned about ten years ago, and what, if anything, Vienna is going to do to surmount that.